New Zealand: Religion

-At the 2023 census, 51.6% of population said they had no religion, up from 48.2% in 2018 census.
+According to the 2023 census, 51.6% of the "census usually resident population" had no religion, up from 48.2% in 2018 census.
 Christians are the single largest religious group, forming 32.3% of the population, compared to 36.5% in 2018.
 Hindus are the second largest religious minority, forming the 2.9% of population, followed by Muslims on 1.5%.
 The Auckland Region exhibited the greatest religious diversity.

 Education

 Primary and secondary schooling is compulsory for children aged 6 to 16, with the majority of children attending from the age of 5.
 There are 13 school years and attending state (public) schools is free to New Zealand citizens and permanent residents from a person's 5th birthday to the end of the calendar year following their 19th birthday.
 New Zealand has an adult literacy rate of 99%, and over half of the population aged 15 to 29 hold a tertiary qualification.

 There are five types of government-owned tertiary institutions: universities, colleges of education, polytechnics, specialist colleges, and wānanga, in addition to private training establishments.
 In 2021, in the population aged 25–64, 13% had no formal qualification, 21% had a school qualification, 28% had a tertiary certificate or diploma, and 35% have a bachelor's degree or higher.
 The OECD's Programme for International Student Assessment ranks New Zealand as the 28th best in the OECD for maths, 13th best for science, and 11th best for reading.